Mike Melvill: Awards and achievements

-As of January, 2020, Melvill is the sole or joint holder of ten FAI aviation world records in various categories.
+As of January 2020, Melvill was the sole or joint holder of ten FAI aviation world records in various categories.

-He was awarded the Iven C. Kincheloe Award in 1999 for high altitude, developmental flight-testing of the model 281 Proteus aircraft.
+Melvill was awarded the Iven C. Kincheloe Award in 1999 for high altitude, developmental flight-testing of the model 281 Proteus aircraft.

-Through SpaceShipOne flight 15P in 2004, he is known as the first privately funded human spaceflight mission pilot to reach space.
+Through SpaceShipOne flight 15P in 2004, he was known as the first privately funded human spaceflight mission pilot to reach space.